-B. Documentation of Searches
+Documentation of Searches

 The official performing the search shall be responsible for promptly recording the following information about each search using the Student Search Documentation Form found at the end of this policy.
 Such form shall be maintained in each administrative office and a copy forwarded to the Assistant Superintendent for Pupil and Personnel Services.
+This form will require the following information:

-- 1. Name, age and grade of student searched.
+- 1. Name, age and grade of student searched

-- 2. Reason for the search.
+- 2. Reason for the search

-- 3. Name of any informant(s).
+- 3. Name of any informant(s)

-- 4. Purpose of search (that is, what item(s) were being sought).
+- 4. Purpose of search (that is, what items were being sought)

-- 5. Type and scope of search.
+- 5. Type and scope of search

-- 6. Person conducting search and his or her title and position.
+- 6. Person conducting search and his or her title and position

-- 7. Witnesses, if any, to the search.
+- 7. Witnesses, if any, to the search

-- 8. Time and location of search.
+- 8. Time and location of search

-- 9. Results of search (that is, what item(s) were found).
+- 9. Results of search (that is, what items were found)

-- 10. Disposition of items found.
+- 10. Disposition of items found

-- 11. Student response to search.
+- 11. Student response to search

-- 12. Time, manner and result of parental notification.
+- 12. Time, manner and result of parental notification

 The principal shall be responsible for the custody, control and disposition of any illegal or dangerous item taken from a student.
-The Principal or supervisor shall retain control of the items, unless the items are turned over to the police.
+The principal or supervisor shall retain control of the items, unless the items are turned over to the police.

-C. Police Involvement in Searches and Interrogations of Students
+Police Involvement in Searches and Interrogations of Students